 - If you receive an acceptance, great!
 If you receive a rejection, accept it graciously and get back to work.
 Don’t give up!
 If your rejection includes a critique or any helpful feedback, be grateful (most agents and editors don’t take time to provide feedback) and apply it to your future creative writing projects.

 Ready, Set, Submit

-Submitting your work is fun and a little bit scary.
+Submitting your work is difficult but exciting (and a little bit scary).
 Hopefully you’ll get lucky, but remember that luck comes most frequently to those who have prepared for it with hard work.
 If your writing gets rejected, try again.
 Send the same piece to another agent or publication and keep producing fresh work.

 Remember, creative writing is hard work.
 We writers have to wear many different hats.
 We must be artists, grammarians, and communicators.
 We have to be publicists and marketing experts.
 And we have to become pros at submitting our work.